Retrotink/PockeTerm-II/README.md

 <br>

 ## What is the PockeTerm?
-The PockeTerm is a VT-100 compatible terminal in a single board format that utilizes 640 x 480 VGA for Video display and a PS/2 port for the keyboard.
+The PockeTerm is a VT-100 compatible terminal in a 3.5" X 2.5" small single board format that utilizes 640 x 480 VGA for Video display and a PS/2 port for the keyboard.
 Users have the ability to change text colors on a black background as well as other features.
 This board was produced and sold by Briel Computers from 2007 until production ended in 2016.
 Now, a newer version is open source to share my work.
 No more needing a laptop or computer with serial interface and a terminal program.
 Dedicate a 80x25 VT100 compatible terminal to your system.

 ![image](https://user-images.githubusercontent.com/121696513/235483199-bffefcc8-7a4b-446e-bcb0-2f6c526d24f8.png)